top of page

 Dinner

 Also, something that works for many families is a “Food Pool”.
-It is like a carpool, where you take turns bringing fast food for a group of kids.
+It is like a carpool, where you take turns bringing food for a group of kids.
 Ask your carpool members or other band parents you know if they might be interested in forming a group.
-It does take some coordination, but would mean that you don’t have to bring food for each game night.
+It does take some coordination but would mean that you don’t have to bring food for each game night.

 Stadium Practices